palpen/ProgrammingNotes/tmux.md

 [ Scroll in pane
     * Use arrow keys to move in pane or fn + arrow key to skip a page
 ```

+## Killing Sessions
+There are various ways:
+* From within session you want killed: `Control + b, :, then type 'kill-session'`
+* If you know the id of the sesssion you want dead: `tmux kill-session -t targetSession`
+   * Use `tmux list-session` to list all active sessions and their ids

 ## Detaching and reattaching to a session
 Quoting answer in https://askubuntu.com/a/220880 below